-The popular time schedule of intermittent fasting includes a 5 to 2 diet, which allows people to eat anything they like during those short periods for five consecutive days and then cutting down their calories to approximately 25% for the next two days of the week.
-A different method would be to try the alternate day fasting (ADF), which is where a person would fast on alternative days.
+The popular time schedule of intermittent fasting includes a 5 to 2 diet, which allows people to eat anything they like during those short periods for five consecutive days and then cut down their calories to approximately 25% for the next two days of the week.
+A different method would be to try the alternate-day fasting (ADF), which is where a person would fast on alternative days.

 Benefits Related To Intermittent Fasting

 By looking at the history of mankind, it is possible to see that societies have been fasting for centuries.
 But people could argue that it was done primarily for religious purposes.
 However, there has been much study on the subject, and the researchers have found several benefits.

 How it helps diabetics is listed below, and the details of how it relates to weight loss and other great benefits can be found here: intro to intermittent fasting.

 There has been much exploration into the effects of fasting on people having diabetes.
 Although to date the research has mostly been done on rats, it does have some truth to it.

 For those that don’t know, insulin is a hormone that helps sugars dissolved in the blood to enter the cells.
 There they are used in the form of energy immediately, or are stored for later.
 The insulin doesn’t affect diabetics, meaning their bodies don’t use it properly or make enough to digest all the carbs they consume.
 That’s what results in high blood sugar levels in a person.